the-codeslinger/WorkTracker/README.md

 All data is written to and read from an XML file that is located in the current user's `AppData` folder on Windows, e.g. `C:\Users\Robert\AppData\Local\Typical Nerd\WorkTracker\Database.xml`.

-## Known Issues

-*   Depending on the length of the task description, the UI's width grows
-*   The `Quit` option in the `File` menu doesn't work

 ## Future Plans

 *   Support global hotkeys